gangeli/NaturalLI/README.md

 The following is a list of options that can be passed into the configure script, and a description of each.

-  -
+  - `--enable-debug`: Enables code coverage and assertions.

+  - `--with-java`: The root of the Java runtime to use.
+This should be Java 8+, and must include both `java` and `javac` (i.e., not just a JRE).

+  - `--with-corenlp`: The location of CoreNLP -- generally, a Jar file.
+    This must be CoreNLP Version 3.5.3 or newer.

+  - `--with-corenlp-models`: The location of the CoreNLP models jar.

+  - `--with-corenlp-caseless-models`: The location of the CoreNLP caseless models jar.

 In addition, a number of environment variables are relevant for the configure script.
 These are listed below:

-  - `JDK_HOME`: The root of the Java runtime to use.
-This should be Java 8+, and must include both `java` and `javac` (i.e., not just a JRE).

-  - `CORENLP`: The location of CoreNLP -- generally, a Jar file.
-    This must be CoreNLP Version 3.5.3 or newer.

-  - `CORENLP_MODELS`: The location of the CoreNLP models jar.

-  - `CORENLP_CASELESS_MODELS`: The location of the CoreNLP caseless models jar.

   - `CXX`: The C compiler to use.
 Both `g++` (4.8+; 4.9+ highly recommended) and `clang++` (3.5+) should compile.

+  - `MAX_FACT_LENGTH`: The maximum number of tokens a fact can be.
+This has to be less than 255.

+  - `MAX_QUERY_LENGTH`: The maximum length of a query.
+Note that memory during search scales linearly with this value.
+Default is 39.